ishitavohra3110/Shell/README.md

 7. reminder : remindme <time interval> <label>

-8. Semi-colon separted commands have been implemented
+8. Semi-colon separated commands have been implemented

 9. Overkill : kills all the background process